arthtyagi/serverless-notion-blog/readme.md

 Powering my blog at [https://arthtyagi.xyz/blog](https://arthtyagi.xyz/blog).
 The data is from my Notion.

-**TS migration underway.
-Feel free to open a PR, that'd be helpful.
-Thanks!**

 ## Why

 I have been using Notion for a while now to host my blog, however, I don't like the design of the blog.
 I wanted to make it more "me" (read: broken but sexy).